 The examination comprises two 2-hour written papers and a practical assessment.
 Each written paper consists of one 'long-answer' question and ten 'short-answer' questions.
 All questions are compulsory.
 The practical assessment consists of carrying out a risk assessment of a workplace and preparing a short report.

-Sitting Fee: Students not wishing to sit their examinations at a SHEilds Test Centre may incur an additional fee of up-to £310, please click here to see a list of venues.
+Exam Sitting Fees: Students not wishing to sit their examinations at a SHEilds Test Centre may incur an additional fee of up to £310, please click here to see a list of venues.